alexsuter/yii2-browser-info/README.md

 Use dependency injection to define the concret instance:

 ```
-\Yii::$container->set('asu\browserinfo\BrowserInfo', [
+Yii::$container->set('asu\browserinfo\BrowserInfo', [
             'class' => 'asu\browserinfo\BrowserInfoBrowscap',
             'memoryLimit' => '512M'
 ]);
 ```
+The Browscap implementation needs much memory to update the cache.

-To get browser information in a controller you can no use your DI-Definition:
+To get browser information in a controller you can now use your DI-Definition:

 ```
 class SiteController extends Controller {